serendipity325/Python/Natural Language Processing/Kneser-Ney-trigram/README.md

 main functions

-Kneser_Ney1 is the function for computing original version of trigram Kneser-Ney smoother.
-Kneser_Ney2 is the function for computing revised version of trigram Kneser-Ney smoother.
+Kneser_Ney1 is the function for computing original version of trigram Kneser-Ney smoother.<br /> Kneser_Ney2 is the function for computing revised version of trigram Kneser-Ney smoother.<br />

 get_KN1 is the function for computing probability and perplexcity of original version of trigram Kneser-Ney smoother, and generating list of trigram Kneser-Ney smoothers.<br />